MakieOrg/Makie.jl/docs/documentation/recipes.md

 Recipes allow you to extend `Makie` with your own custom types and plotting commands.

 !!! note
-    If you're a package developer, it's possible to add recipe without taking entire `Makie.jl` as dependency.
-Instead, take `MakieCore.jl` as dependency, and replace `Makie.convert_arguments(...)` with `MakieCore.convert_arguments(...)` everywhere.
+    If you're a package developer, it's possible to add recipes without adding all of `Makie.jl` as a dependency.
+Instead, you can use the `MakieCore` package, which is a lightweight packages which provides all the necessary elements to create a recipe, such as the `@recipe` macro, `convert_arguments` and `convert_attributes` functions, and even some basic plot type definitions.

 There are two types of recipes: